-for a first PTO on the gearbox,
+- for a first PTO on the gearbox,

-- for a second PTO on the gearbox and - for an engine-dependent PTO.
+- for a second PTO on the gearbox and

+- for an engine-dependent PTO.

-For positions reserved for PTO switches, see chapters 9.1: "LF series cab switch locations", 10.1: "CF series cab connections", 11.1: "XF series cab switch locations".
+For positions reserved for PTO switches, see chapters 9.1: "LF series cab switch and connector locations", 10.1: "CF series cab switch and connector locations", 11.1: "XF series cab switch and connector locations".